JudeaDumont/java-ecosystem-project/MovingToJerseyServlets.md

 - I have setup the jersey servlet in there with apache tomcat
 - I have also setup github actions that is now building the jersey servlet using jdk20

-- Next I will need to install a VM for ubuntu so I have another avenue of developing github actions with my software.
+- I installed a VM for ubuntu so I have another avenue of developing github actions with my software.

-- next I will need to setup github actions for the "jersey servlet" repo, with apache tomcat as an apt-get install
+- I setup github actions for the "jersey servlet" repo, with apache tomcat as an apt-get install

-- Then I will need to deploy the simple-service project,
+- I deployed the simple-service project using tomcat, and smart-tomcat plugin,

-- Then I will need to figure out how to tell tomcat to host on a different port,
+- I told tomcat to host on a different port,

-- I am pretty sure this has to do with connectors
+- installed and hosted postgres on a github actions container,
--
+- not sure if I can o multi-container deployments onto github actions,

-- then I will need to find a way to run the unit tests for it, both locally and in github actions
+- but could not find an implemetnation for it so.

-- then I will need to introduce other components of the system, either on the same container
+- I found a way to run the unit tests for it, both locally and in github actions

-- but maybe splitting them up into multiple containers for github actions to test is a good future
+- Next I will need to make sure flyway and hibernate are working with the postgres installation,

-- if github actions supports multiple container testing scenarios, I will need to use that
+- then I can really start moving over the java componenets.